sanket1729/elements/doc/tapscript_opcodes.md

       2. If `n=1`, Push the `nValue` as a tuple, value(8, 32) followed by prefix
       3. If `n=2`, Push the `nNonce`(33) onto the stack.
 If the nonce is null, push an empty vector onto the stack.
       4. If `n=3`, Push the scriptPubkey(34) onto the stack.
 Note that the compact size prefix is not pushed onto the stack.
-      5. Else, abort the script.
+      5. Else, Immediately return true without executing the rest of the script.
    - Define `OP_SUCCESS202` as `OP_INSPECTTX` with the following semantics:
       - Pop the stack pop as minimal `CScriptNum` as `n`.
       1. If `n=0`, Push the nVersion(4) as little-endian.